-If you have any concerns, you must report them: If you observe any unusual markings, discolouration or swelling, report it immediately to the designated person for child protection.
-If a child is accidentally hurt during the intimate care or misunderstands or misinterprets something, reassure the child, ensure their safety and report the incident immediately to the designated person.
+If you have any concerns, you must report them: If you observe any unusual markings, discolouration or swelling, report it immediately to the designated safeguarding lead.
+If a child is accidentally hurt or misunderstands or misinterprets something, reassure the child, ensure their safety and report the incident immediately to the designated person.
 Report and record any unusual emotional or behavioural response by the child.
 A written record of concerns must be made available to parents and kept on file.